Palestine (region): Etymology

 Many classical-era sources referred to the inland region inhabited by Jews as Judea, distinguishing it from the Philistine coastal area.
 The Roman Empire conquered the region and in 6 CE established a predominately-Jewish province named "Judaea."
 The Roman Empire killed the vast majority of Jews in Judaea to suppress the Bar Kokhba Revolt during 132-136 CE; shortly after the revolt, the Romans expelled and enslaved nearly all of the remaining Jews in Judaea, depopulating the region.
 Roman authorities renamed the province of Judaea to "Syria Palaestina" in c.
 135 CE to punish Jews for the Bar Kokhba Revolt and permanently sever ties between Jews and the province.
 This was the only case where the Roman Empire renamed a province specifically in response to a rebellion.
 There is circumstantial evidence linking Hadrian with the name change, but the precise date is not certain.

-The term is generally accepted to be a cognate of the biblical name Peleshet (פלשת Pəlésheth, usually transliterated as Philistia).
+Palestina or Palestine is generally accepted to be a cognate of the biblical name Peleshet (פלשת Pəlésheth, usually transliterated as Philistia).
 The term and its derivates are used more than 250 times in Masoretic-derived versions of the Hebrew Bible, of which 10 uses are in the Torah, with undefined boundaries, and almost 200 of the remaining references are in the Book of Judges and the Books of Samuel.
 The term is rarely used in the Septuagint, which used a transliteration Land of Phylistieim (Γῆ τῶν Φυλιστιείμ), different from the contemporary Greek place name Palaistínē (Παλαιστίνη).
 It is also theorized to be the portmanteau of the Greek word for the Philistines and palaistês, which means "wrestler/rival/adversary".
 This aligns with the Greek practice of punning place names, since the latter is part of the etymological meaning for Israel.